rtbrick/bngblaster/docsrc/sources/access/l2tp.rst

 Configuration
 ~~~~~~~~~~~~~

-Following an example with 30 L2TP LNS servers.
+Following is an example with 30 L2TP LNS servers.

 .. code-block:: json